The Essential Camping Food List

 Fresh camping ingredients

 If you’re bringing fresh ingredients with you on your camping trip, you’ll need to consider how you’re going to keep them fresh.
 When preserving food for camping a cool box is a must – making sure you replace the ice at regular intervals or use long-lasting ice packs to keep ingredients cool.
 If you’re at a campsite with an electrical hookup, you could also invest in a portable camping refrigerator.

 You’ll also want to make sure your ingredients are properly stored, especially if you’re bringing meat, to avoid any cross-contamination.
-Store your ingredients in airtight containers or quality ziplock bags.
-It’s also a good idea to double wrap meat to avoid where possible to avoid leaking.
+Store any raw ingredients in airtight containers or quality zip-lock bags, and double-wrap meat to avoid where possible to avoid leaking.
 Preparing raw ingredients ahead of your trip is another great way of avoiding cross-contamination and saving time while at the campsite.

 Chicken is a versatile meat that you can cube, chop and shred to use in many camp recipes, such as skewers, curries, fajitas, and more.
 You can also make chicken soup for a hearty campfire meal, or use it in sandwiches whilst out on the trail.
 This lean protein will give you the energy you need on your next adventure.

 Whilst the tinned fruit and vegetables mentioned in the tinned foods section are great for camping due to their extended shelf life, you may also want to bring along some fresh alternatives.
 Fresh fruit makes a great snack whilst out on the trail, for example, oranges and pears.
 Depending on the recipes you have planned, fresh vegetables may be more suitable – they’re also great for chopping up into crudites for a healthy snack.